aisingapore/sealion-chainlit-ollama/README.md

 ## Default Model
 - The default model is [llama3-8b-cpt-sea-lionv2-instruct:q4_k_m](https://ollama.com/aisingapore/llama3-8b-cpt-sea-lionv2-instruct:q4_k_m).
-This project is tested on a 14-inch MacBook Pro M3 Max (2023) with 64GB RAM.
 - If you would like to test the other models, choose the model in https://ollama.com/aisingapore/llama3-8b-cpt-sea-lionv2-instruct.
   - Check that there is sufficient disk storage and memory.
 For example, [llama3-8b-cpt-sea-lionv2-instruct:q8_0](https://ollama.com/aisingapore/llama3-8b-cpt-sea-lionv2-instruct:q8_0) requires 8.5GB of disk storage and 9.3GB of available memory in Docker.
   - Pull the model with Ollama.
-For example:
     ```bash
     docker compose exec ollama ollama pull aisingapore/llama3-8b-cpt-sea-lionv2-instruct:q8_0
     ```
   - Update the model name in  `.env`.
-For example:
     ```
     LLM_MODEL=aisingapore/llama3-8b-cpt-sea-lionv2-instruct:q8_0
     ```